Chart Color Schemes

 Murray Bridge Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.8%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 11.8%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.4%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them - advanced diplomas account for 8.3% and certificates for 33.7%.
+Bachelor degrees are the most common, at 8.4%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prevalent among residents aged 15+, with 42.0% holding such qualifications; advanced diplomas account for 8.3% and certificates for 33.7%.

 A total of 24.9% of the population is actively engaged in formal education, including 11.5% in primary, 7.7% in secondary, and 1.8% in tertiary education.